Garments Inspection and Your Quality Standards to Factory

 Normally, the QC inspector puts every individual garment on a mannequin or other model to check if it fits well.
 This requires that they have mannequins corresponding to every size the manufacturer is producing at their factory.

-A very vital test, this is to determine the overall durability of fabric colors.
+A very vital test, is to determine the overall durability of fabric colors.
 For the dry rub test, the inspector rubs a dry section of cloth against the test garment while a wet one is used for the wet rub test.
 Because the cloth used is colored white, if it exhibits any other color after rubbing, then the test garment is color-leaking.
 Therefore, this test method is used to pick out and check garments randomly for the strength and efficacy of the colors applied.

 c) Seam Strength Test